rony-kattav/ADP2-Flight-Inspection-App/README.md

 The FlightGear program should be installed at: C:\Program Files.
 After downloading it, inside Program Files a new FlightGear folder will be created with a bin and a data folders in it.
-In the GIT folder of the ADP2-Flight-Inspection-App project there is the main branch with the lastest changes, a plugin folder with two detection algorithems that can be used with the app, and a folder with PDFs explanations about the main classes.
+In the GIT folder of the ADP2-Flight-Inspection-App project there is the main branch with the lastest changes, a plugin folder with two detection algorithems that can be used with the app, a folder with PDFs explanations about the main classes and of course a folder named "ADP2-Flight Inspection App" with all the project files.

 # Prerequisites
 Below is a list of things you need to install and the software: